 How Do Cryptocurrencies Work?

 A big part of why crypto shot up in popularity is because of its security factor.
 This is due to the fact that cryptocurrencies work using blockchain technology.
 Blockchain is a way of recording and storing information that makes it difficult—or even impossible—to change or hack into.
 Basically, it is a digital lender of transactions across networks (the “chain” part of it).
 Each “block” has a number of transactions.
 And each time there’s a new transaction, it is recorded in each blockchain participant’s ledger.

 Bitcoin is a cryptocurrency created in 2009 by someone with the pseudonym Satoshi Nakamoto.
 There are no physical coins—just the aforementioned transactions encrypted by series of very complicated math problems.
 It’s not a government-issued currency and is instead operated by a decentralized authority.
 By market capitalization, it’s the world’s largest cryptocurrency.
 Bitcoin was one of the first cryptocurrencies around, and many other cryptos have since sprung up because of it.

 What Is Dogecoin?

 Dogecoin is an alternative cryptocurrency, also known as an “altcoin.”
 Altcoins are any coins that aren’t Bitcoins.
 Dogecoin—named after a meme—was created in 2013 by Billy Marcus and Jackson Palmer.
-In its nascent stage, Dogecoin was created as a sort of joke against Bitcoin.
-It may have started small, but it has since then gained more than 5,000% of its original value.
+In its nascent stage, Dogecoin marketplace was created as a sort of joke against Bitcoin.
+It may have started as a small market, but it has since then gained more than 5,000% of its original value.

 Elon Musk’s Part in DogeCoin